nightietime/nightietime/_posts/2018-08-05-Attending-BC19.md

 Oh, and don't try to lie your way to the United States.
 Please.

 #### Validity of your Visa
-Your visa lasts as long as your country's passports generally last, even if it would expire after your passport does.
+Your visa expiry date is printed on itself.
+It usually lasts as long as your country's passports last, even if it would expire after your passport does.
 It is usually available for multiple entries (denoted by the M symbol under the Entry field) so you can go back to the US again and again as a tourist under that visa - you only need to apply once, and it'll be good for as many visits as you can cram in the validity of your visa, so you can go to other cons in the next few years as well with it without dealing with the whole application process again.

 A visa that is still valid, but resides on your old, expired passport, is still valid for entry to the United States, as long as it's not damaged by your local immigration office when the passport is canceled.
 Just make sure you carry **both** your current, valid passport and your expired passport with the visa when you travel to the US.